benjaminleroy/user-guide/miscellaneous/project-settings-and-options/print-configuration.rst

-AIMMS offers two distinct facilities to create printed reports associated with your model, namely printouts of graphical end-user pages and print pages (see :ref:`chap:print`), and printouts of text files such as a text representation of a part of the model tree or the listing, log and ``PUT`` files.
+AIMMS offers two distinct facilities to create printed reports associated with your model, namely printouts of graphical end-user pages and print pages, and printouts of text files such as a text representation of a part of the model tree or the listing, log and ``PUT`` files.
 This section explains how you can configure the printing properties for both types of reports.